 Sometimes, just doodling with whatever’s to hand to see what happens.
 I added the cut-outs from a random page afterwards.
 Thoughts about interconnectedness and sustainable communities.
 There’s a Sanskrit saying “Vasudhaiva kutumbakam”, which means “the whole world is one family”.

 I’ve been missing our trips to London during lockdown, so when the Hackney Citizen newspaper came through the door for the previous tenant, I cut out some pics of young people from Hackney who starred in the recent film, Rocks.
 Here is today’s collage using found words.
-Strength In the Young - Taith Series (07/10)

 Today’s work from the Taith Series using found words and collage elements.
 A random page is taken daily from a charity shop book.
 Words are removed and rearranged.
 This is a starting point to begin the documentation of a journey that began at the Equinox.
-All pieces to be exhibited as part of the Open … Continue reading Three Red Crosses

 “In the middle of the journey of our life, I came to myself, in a dark wood, where the direct way was lost.
 It is a hard thing to speak of, how wild, harsh and impenetrable that wood was, so that thinking of it recreates the fear.
 It is scarcely less bitter than death: but, … More Taith